srr-sicteam/moodle-mod_groupselect/README.md

 * Students can create groups, give them a description and set them password protected, if wanted
 * Students can select and join groups
-* Non-editing teachers may be assigned to groups
+* Supervisors may be assigned to groups
 * Teacher can export course group list as a csv-file
 * Full compatibility with basic Moodle groups: groups may be created by other means if needed, supports group assignment submissions etc.

-Thanks to Pirkka Pyykkönen, Petr Skoda, Helen Foster, Daniel Neis Araujo and other contributors, on whose earlier work this plugin is based on.
+Thanks to Roger Barras, Pirkka Pyykkönen, Petr Skoda, Helen Foster, Daniel Neis Araujo and other contributors, on whose earlier work this plugin is based on.

 Project page:

-* https://github.com/marinaglancy/moodle-mod_groupselect (moodle) by Marina Glancy
 * https://github.com/BLC-HTWChur/moodle-mod_groupselect (version >=3.06) by HTWChur
 * https://github.com/birrel/moodle-mod_groupselect (version <= 3.05 beta) by Pirkka Pyykkönen
 * https://github.com/skodak/moodle-mod_groupselect (original <= 2.1 versions) by Petr Skoda

-NOTABLE UPDATES:
-* 2017.02.01: Default values for activity settings available
-* 2016.09.07: Export only current grouping, if specified
-* 2016.08.26: Enabled show description feature and tableview improvements for longer groupnames
-* 2016.06.11: New option to disable notifications if the open until date is reached
-* 2016.06.06: New option for students to define the group name; New option to avoid that students can define passwords;
-Fixed validation messages for creating groups, fixed install.xml
-* 2016.06.02: Fixed wrong instance_id in table groupselect_groups_teachers; Backup and restore works now;
-Added new logging events for adding non-editign teachers and creating a downloadlink; Some small fixes.
-* 2016.05.09: Removed general setting 'requiremodintro', not supported anymore
-* 2015.03.25: Fixed: password was asked when joining group without password (if upgraded from older versions), sql queries should now work with oracle
-* 2014.12.17: Migrated to new logging system
-* 2014.12.15: Small fixes
-* 2014.12.01: Fixed upgrade.php, project renamed as groupselect
-* 2014.11.07: Non-editing teacher assignment, group description editing, improved csv-export, small optional features added
-* 2014.09.11: Fixed mysql insertion related bug, added some notifications and small fixes